 “Hopefully, this will cause automobile manufacturers to really make sure they’re putting safe vehicles on the road,” Duncan’s lawyer said.

-According the Centers for Disease Control, motor vehicle accidents are the second leading cause of TBIs behind slip and fall accidents.
+According to the Centers for Disease Control, motor vehicle accidents are the second leading cause of TBIs behind slip and fall accidents.
 Traffic accidents are the number one cause of fatal brain injuries.
 The CDC claims that in one year, all the associated TBI costs in the country surpassed $76 billion dollars.
 This includes medical expenses and lost wages from missing work.

 We understand how frustrating it is to watch someone suffer through a brain injury.
 TBI victims must adjust to a completely new life, often with high emotional and financial costs.
-To seek justice for a brain injury caused by negligence, consult with our Washington, D.C., Maryland and Virginia injury attorneys.
+To seek justice for a brain injury caused by negligence, consult with our Washington, D.C., Maryland, and Virginia injury attorneys.
 We have secured million-dollar verdicts and settlements for those injured by others’ careless actions.
 Call (703) 218-4410 today.

 Koonz’s Safety Tips – Bookmark NHTSA’s page on vehicle recalls for information about possibly dangerous defects: http://tinyurl.com/2vkhznd